ipfs-inactive/docs/content/introduction/usage.md

 ## Install IPFS

-If you haven't done so already, your first step is to **install IPFS**!
-Most people prefer to install a prebuilt package, which you can do on the [IPFS distributions page](https://dist.ipfs.io/#go-ipfs) by clicking "Install go-ipfs" (our reference implementation written in Go) and then following the instructions for [installing from a prebuilt package](../install/#installing-from-a-prebuilt-package).
+If you haven’t done so already, your first step is to **install IPFS**!
+Most people prefer to install a prebuilt package, which you can do on the [IPFS distributions page](https://dist.ipfs.io/#go-ipfs) by clicking “Install go-ipfs” (our reference implementation written in Go) and then following the instructions for [installing from a prebuilt package](../install/#installing-from-a-prebuilt-package).

 <a class="button button-primary" href="https://dist.ipfs.io/#go-ipfs" role="button">
   Download IPFS for your platform &nbsp;&nbsp;<i class="fa fa-download" aria-hidden="true"></i>
 </a>

 <aside class="alert alert-info">
-  Don't want to use the command line right now?
+  Don’t want to use the command line right now?
 You can give the desktop-app implementation of IPFS a go! <a href src="https://github.com/ipfs-shipyard/ipfs-desktop">Get started with that here <i class="fas fa-external-link-square-alt fa-sm"></i></a>
 </aside>

 For more install options, such as building from source, and toubleshooting tips, visit our [install guide]({{<relref "guides/guides/install.md">}}).
 If you have any questions or get stuck, feel free to ask for help in [https://discuss.ipfs.io/](https://discuss.ipfs.io/) or in [#ipfs on chat.freenode.net](irc://chat.freenode.net/%23ipfs).